 College Different than K-12

 While parents may be familiar with the sorts of disabilities services typically offered in K-12, they should be aware that in colleges do not have the same obligations.
-Colleges need to follow the American with Disabilities Act.
+Colleges are required to follow the American with Disabilities Act.
 The ADA focuses on providing accommodations, not on providing free supportive services.
 This means that colleges are not required to offer these sorts of comprehensive programs to support students with learning disabilities.

 Autism Services Vary

-Because these services are not legally required they are offered only at some colleges and the cost is not included in tuition.
+Because these services are not legally required they are offered only at some colleges and often the cost is not included in tuition.
 Most typically these programs cost between two to four thousand dollars a semester.
 Some programs are primarily focused on the freshman year and others operate for all four years.
 While these programs may add significantly to the cost of college, they can make the difference between college success and failure.

 College Programs For Students With Autism